The Best Budget Eats in Berlin

 Libanon Falafel

 Libanon Falafel is home to some of the best street food deals you can find in Berlin (if not the best).
 All three of the signature wraps will set you back just a few coins, literally.
-For €2 you can enjoy their falafel, schawarma, or kafta wrap.
+For €2 you can enjoy their falafel, shawarma, or kafta wrap.
 That’s also their price with recent inflation.
 Their falafel wrap can be done vegan too, just let them know so they add the preferred sauces.
 The wraps are pretty good too!
 They’re not too big so you might need to get two to be properly full, but they really hit the spot.
-There’s a few outdoor tables around the stand or you can take your wrap a block over to enjoy at Hasenheide Park.
+There are a few outdoor tables around the stand or you can take your wrap a block over to enjoy at Hasenheide Park.

 Flughafenstraße 34 | Neukölln